lucameng/lucameng.github.io/_posts/2022-05-08-customize-my-theme.md

 ## Folk's Blog

-Add an interface of `Friends & Folks` at the upper left **Menu navigation**.
+Add an interface of `Friends & Folks` at the upper left **Menu Navigation**.
 Now you can check out my friends' blog through that interface.

 ___

 # Ideas need to be realized

 ## Table of Content to be improved

+## Modify time to be disaplayed

 ### To be continued...